Utah’s New E-Bike Law (2026): How HB 381 Regulates E-Bikes, E-Motos, and High-Power Devices

 Alcohol and Open Container Rules

-HB 381 would expand existing alcohol restrictions by making it unlawful to consume alcohol or possess an open container while operating any electric-assisted bicycle on a public road.
+HB 381 expands existing alcohol restrictions by making it unlawful to consume alcohol or possess an open container while operating any electric-assisted bicycle on a public road.

 Previously, this restriction applied only to certain classes of electric devices.